|

 Editor's note:

-There are certain inaccuracies with regard to dates in this paragraph.
-As documented
+There are certain inaccuracies in

-conclusively above (with the Newsday ad from opening day), Nathan's took over the Oceanside Roadside Rest
+conclusively above (with the Newsday ad from opening day),

-on June 4, 1959, and not in 1955.
+on June 4, 1959, and

-(including Nathan's Famous' own website) that mentions the event
+own website) that mentions the event

-previous paragraph, which states that Nathan's Famous'
+The article also states incorrectly that Nathan's Famous'

-current CEO, Wayne Norbitz, started his career behind a
+recently retired CEO, Wayne Norbitz, started his career behind a

 Nathan's counter.
 In fact, he started with Wetson's,